milesepstein13/fccs-map-creation/README.md

 # fccs-map-creation

 Run conversion.py to convert a tif with FBP fuels to a netCDF with fccs fuels.
+Change scale_factor to scale the data.
 Either store the input in `data/nat_fbpfuels_2014b.tif`, or change `canadian_file_path` to the path of your input.
 The result is saved as `data/fccs_canada`

 `data/fccs_fuelload.nc` is also used to get metadata in the correct format.
 All other files are for testing or created by tests.
 In particular, readCAnc.py is used to test that the output is correct.